keu/docs/astro/configure-deployment-resources.md

 In addition to alert emails for your Deployments, Astronomer recommends subscribing to the [Astro status page](https://status.astronomer.io).
 When you subscribe, you'll receive email notifications about system-wide incidents in real time.

+## Update Airflow configurations

+To update a Deployment's [Airflow configurations](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html), you set the configurations as environment variables on Astro.
+See [Set Airflow configurations using environment variables](environment-variables.md#set-airflow-configurations-using-environment-variables).

 ## Enforce CI/CD deploys

 By default, Deployments accept code deploys from any authenticated source.
 When you enforce CI/CD deploys for a Deployment, the Deployment only accepts code deploys if they are triggered with a Deployment API key or Workspace token.